 A multi-purpose room

 Sometimes, standard rooms simply don’t cut it – you may need a guest bedroom, a home office and the like.
-Of course, if your home is small, you don’t really have a lot of choice, which is why designing a room to serve multiple purposes is the best way to go in such cases.
+Of course, if your home is small, or you live in a one bedroom apartment, you don’t really have a lot of choice, which is why designing a room to serve multiple purposes is the best way to go in such cases.
 Equip this room with an obligatory concealed Murphy bed.
 Also, use the surrounding walls to your advantage – if you already have a table against the wall, use the wall space above it to add shelves for additional storage.
 During daytime, this room can be used as a creative and spacious workplace, after you’ve stored away the bed and, the best part is – this room doesn’t need to be big.

 Some people prefer small bathrooms, while others favor spacious ones, but one thing is for certain – a tiny bathroom doesn’t leave too much room for comfort.
 If your bathroom is small, first of all, don’t even think about installing a bathtub – you might think that you’ll be using it frequently, but you really won’t – you simply won’t find the time for it.
 Always go with a shower and don’t go wild in terms of size.
 You can also install an open shower – it will make the entire space appear significantly larger.
 If your bathroom is really that small, try fitting a sink outside.
 In addition to being a space saver, this means that no one will have to wait for someone to come out of the bathroom to wash their hands and face or brush their teeth.

 Regardless of the room in question, mirrors take up no space; in fact, they can visually expand any space.
 A tall mirror can add dimension to any area, making a small room appear significantly larger.
 This cool trick is very effective, and this is why most supermarkets still use it to create an illusion of abundance when it comes to products.
 As a bonus, mirrors can also brighten up any area, so placing them strategically will let the sunshine in.